psygreg/linuxtoys/README.md

 ### [Arch User Repository - AUR](https://aur.archlinux.org/packages/linuxtoys-bin)
 You may use the AUR helper of your choice to install it, with the package name `linuxtoys-bin`.

-## Contributing

-Check the [Developer Handbook](https://github.com/psygreg/linuxtoys/wiki/Developer-Handbook) for the complete documentation on LinuxToys' libraries.

-**All Pull Requests will be manually checked before approval.**

 ## [Credits](https://github.com/psygreg/linuxtoys/wiki/Credits)